 If you’re an Expat looking to secure a mortgage in the UK but have a history of bad credit, working with expert brokers like Mortgage Lane can significantly improve your chances of success.
 Here’s how you can approach this process with their assistance:

-Assessment of Your Credit History: Mortgage Lane will review your credit history to understand the specifics of your bad credit.
+Mortgage Lane will review your credit history to understand the specifics of your bad credit.
 This could include missed payments, defaults, or CCJs (County Court Judgments).
 Knowing the details will help them determine the best approach and which lenders to target.

-Finding Suitable Lenders: Mortgage Lane has access to a wide range of lenders, including those who are more receptive to Expats with bad credit.
+They may offer advice on how to improve your credit profile.
+This could involve steps like paying off outstanding debts, closing unused credit accounts, or rectifying errors on your credit report.
+Mortgage Lane has access to a wide range of lenders, including those who are more receptive to Expats with bad credit.
 They can identify lenders who are more likely to approve your application based on your specific circumstances.

-Guidance on Larger Deposits: Given your credit situation, you might need to offer a larger deposit to secure a mortgage.
+Given your credit situation, you might need to offer a larger deposit to secure a mortgage.
 Mortgage Lane can advise on how much you should aim to provide to increase your chances of approval.

 Remember, securing a mortgage as an Expat with bad credit can be challenging, but expert brokers like Mortgage Lane have the experience and knowledge to navigate these complexities.
 Their personalised approach and access to a broad range of lenders can significantly increase your chances of obtaining a mortgage that suits your needs.